pwsdc/pwsdc.github.io/content/posts/2024-02-15-fifth-spring-meeting.md

 ### What is Dev-C++?

-Dev C++ is an IDE for the C and C++ programming languages.
+Dev-C++ is an IDE for the C and C++ programming languages.
 It was originally released in 1998 and has had several forks since.
 This IDE is recommended by the professors on campus.

 ### Benefits of Dev-C++